This post contains affiliate links. If you buy through these links, I may earn a small commission.

 We never make a lot, but we do get a small batch of wild wine going each Spring.

-Dandelion Wine is light and delicious – give it a try this year.
+Dandelion Wine has a light and delicious flavor – give it a try this year.

 How to Make Dandelion Wine

-Pour boiling water over dandelion heads, enough to cover.
+Pour boiling water over dandelion petals, enough to cover.
 Then cover the crock with a clean towel and let stand overnight.

 The next day, strain through cheesecloth, pressing until dry.
 Put strained liquid into a plastic pail or crock.

 Cutting up the lemons and oranges to add.
-These will add a wonderful citrus flavour to the wine.
+The fruit and zest will add a wonderful citrus flavor to the wine.